EAWF/BTC-Toolbox/README.md

 ## Repository Standards: (remove this section when project is final)
 **When working/participating on this project:**
 * **Keep it simple, stupid!**
-* **Don't Write Code** Use [Psuedocode](https://en.wikipedia.org/wiki/Pseudocode) or flow charts - We're writing the [algorithm](https://www.merriam-webster.com/dictionary/algorithm), not programming language specific code.
+* **Don't Write Code!** Use [Psuedocode](https://en.wikipedia.org/wiki/Pseudocode) or flow charts - We're writing the [algorithm](https://www.merriam-webster.com/dictionary/algorithm), not program code.
 * **Avoid techno-babble**:
   - Explain every acronym **before** using it.
 Example: Child Key Derivation(**CKD**).
-* **Keep it concise**, short, sweet, and clear without any possible confusion.
+* **Keep it concise, short, sweet, and clear** without any possible confusion.
-  - **Focus** in on only what is necessary to include in this repository.
+  - **Focus in on only what is necessary** to include in this repository.
-  - **Link** to external technical explanations/resources whenever possible.
+  - **Link to external technical explanations/resources** whenever possible.
 Don't re-invent the wheel here as it may change in the future.
-* Use the [repository Wiki](https://github.com/EAWF/Bitcoin-Merchants-Toolbox/wiki) for documentation, discussions, long explanations, and comments.
+* **Use the [repository Wiki](https://github.com/EAWF/Bitcoin-Merchants-Toolbox/wiki)** for documentation, discussions, long explanations, and comments.
 ## Definitions:
 - [BIP\[XX\]](https://github.com/bitcoin/bips) - Bitcoin Improvement Proposals are the concensus driven rules for programming bitcoin.
 - [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) - P2SH - Pay to Script Hash (aka "Legacy") payment addresses that begin with the number "1" and are derived from an xPub.